 Distributed Dictionary

 You can use IDistributedDictionary in NCache to keep a record of products.
-You can create and add/remove product information to and from a dictionary in the following ways.
+The following code sample demonstrates creating a dictionary in the cache with the key ProductDictionary and adding data to it.

 1 2 3 4 5 6 7 8 9 10 11 |